scholarslab/gitpractice/Praxis2020.md

 * Elise:
 * Emma:
 * Grace:
 * Savanna: The tacos I make.
-Not because they're good or culinary masterpieces but because I don't have to see other people in the process of obtaining them. :) Also I don't know where to get good tacos in Charlottesville anyways?
+Not because they're good or culinary masterpieces but because I don't have to see other people in the process of obtaining them. :) Also I don't know where to get good tacos in Charlottesville...
 I live near Barracks and the options over yonder are limiting in that regard.
+These suggestions are awesome!

 ## What are the best and worst [American state flag designs](https://en.wikipedia.org/wiki/Flags_of_the_U.S._states_and_territories)
 * Shane: Best are obviously Texas and New Mexico.
 Iowa is also pretty good!
 Worst is Idaho, which incredibly contains the phrase "State of Idaho" twice.